• Skip to main content

 Instructions

-• In a food processor (I used whole raw almonds), pause almonds till they are tiny pieces.
+• In a food processor (I used whole raw almonds), pause almonds until they are small pieces.
 Weigh or measure what you will need for the recipe and set the almond pieces aside.
-Weigh or measure the sugar in one bowl, and in another bowl, weigh or measure the flour and the salt.
+Weigh or measure the sugar in a bowl, and in another bowl, weigh or measure the flour and the salt.
 I run a whisk through to blend the flour and salt.

 • Take the powdered sugar and add it to either a shallow bowl or flat plate.
-After the cookies have cooled for about ten minutes, they should be warm but not hot to the touch.
-Add a cookie at a time and roll it around in the powdered sugar till completely coated.
+After the cookies have cooled for 5-7 minutes, they should be warm but not hot to the touch.
+Add a cookie one at a time and roll it around in the powdered sugar until completely coated.
 Move the coated cookies back to the cooling rack to complete the cooling.
 After the cookies have completely cooled, you can dust more powdered sugar on it you like.

 Nutrition